ozoidemi/ePaper_guest_dashboard/README.md

     apt install libcairo2-dev
     ```

-2. The QR integration on requires `zbar-tools` on HAOS.
+2. The Home Assistant QR integration requires `zbar-tools`.

+    To add it, just execute the following command on HA's terminal:

     ```
     apk add zbar
     ```

-3. All helper entities have been included in the `configuration.yaml` file.
+4. All helper entities have been included in the `configuration.yaml` file.

    However, `binary_sensor.guest_display_deep_sleep_flag` does not support an `icon` option.